 When a recommendation to develop an ANZSDP is proposed, the EO prepares an agenda or out-of-session paper, which is circulated to National Laboratory Task Group members for approval of the ANZSDP and nominations for authorship.
 If National Laboratory Task Group members approve the need for a new or revised ANZSDP, endorsement is sought from the AHC for both the particular ANZSDP and the nominated author/s.
 If nominations are endorsed by the AHC, development proceeds as described in the editorial and approval process for ANZSDPs.

-Final approval of an ANZSDP is granted by the AHC and publication is by posting on the Department of Agriculture and Water Resources website.
+Final approval of an ANZSDP is granted by the AHC and publication is by posting on the Department of Agriculture, Fisheries and Forestry website.